craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/global-permission-mappings-config.rst

-webdav_read                User is permitted to get a list of items from a WebDAV server webdav_write               User is permitted to upload a file to a WebDAV server write_configuration        User is permitted to write configuration content for project write_global_configuration User is permitted access to the :ref:`newIa-main-menu-tool-global-config` tool from the Main Menu
+webdav_read                User is permitted to get a list of items from a WebDAV server webdav_write               User is permitted to upload a file to a WebDAV server write_configuration        User is permitted to write configuration content for project write_global_configuration User is permitted access to the :ref:`main-menu-tool-global-config` tool from the Main Menu
 ========================== ================================================================================